vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/windows_cells.md

 According to [bosh.io](https://bosh.io/docs/stemcell.html), a stemcell is simply a versioned Operating System image wrapped with IaaS specific packaging.
 While that's the most basic definition of a stemcell, there are specific requirements that must be met by a Windows stemcell.

-A Windows stemcell contains a bare minimum Windows Server 2019 OS with a few Windows features pre-installed, a BOSH agent and some applied policies to securley configure the OS.
+A Windows stemcell contains a bare minimum Windows Server 2019 OS with a few Windows features pre-installed, a BOSH agent and some applied policies to securely configure the OS.
 All Windows stemcells are configured this way regardless of IaaS or who built them.
 This property of stemcells allows Cloud Foundry operators to easily and reliably deploy to multiple infrastructures without worrying about differences between images.

 Windows stemcells do not contain any specific information about any software that will be installed once that stemcell becomes a specialized machine in the cluster.
 This clear separation between base Operating System and later-installed software is what makes stemcells a powerful concept.